 - Price from: $299

-- Description: Travel from Las Vegas to the Grand Canyon with this tour that includes hotel pick-up and drop-off.
+- Description: This tour from Las Vegas to the Grand Canyon includes hotel pick-up and drop-off.
 As you fly to the canyon, you’ll see amazing views of the Hoover Dam and Lake Mead.
 Then, get spectacular aerial views of the West Rim, Eagle Point, Guano Point, and the Colorado River.

 2. Grand Celebration Tour – Grand Canyon helicopter landing tour from Las Vegas